Your child has newly received an autism diagnosis, and you are most likely overwhelmed with all the early interventions – OT, PT, SLP, IEP, etc.

 For example, a game changer for us was the Son-Rise program.
 We started Son Rise when my son was 5, and it was one of those things that I wish I had known about from day one.
 It made such a huge impact not only on our son but on our whole family.
 It helped me connect with my son on a level we had never experienced before.

 When I started Son-Rise, all the training was in person at their campus in Massachusetts, but they now offer courses online, making it more accessible.
 If the cost is prohibitive, they offer scholarships.
 Depending on where you live, you may also be able to find a Son-Rise facilitator in your area that could work directly with your son.

 If this approach seems like a good fit for you, you could also look for someone trained in Floortime or RDI, as these approaches are similar to Son Rise.

 5) An autism diagnosis often comes with food sensitivities

-This is a lot of information, so please feel free to ask me any follow-up questions and I will do my best to help.
-Communities like VitalXchange help you find your own as you are learning to care for your child.
+This is a lot of information, so please feel free to ask me any follow-up questions, and I will do my best to help.
+Communities like VitalXchange help you find your own while learning to care for your child.
 I would have loved to have something like this when my son was first diagnosed!